OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 Menlo Park, California 94025
 United States of America

+Return to top

 California Privacy Notice

 California residents can learn more about their privacy rights in our California Privacy Notice.

+Brazil Privacy Notice

+This Brazil Privacy Notice (“Notice”) applies to personal data processing activities under Brazilian law and supplements our Privacy Policy.

+Under the Brazilian General Data Protection Law (the “LGPD”), you have the right to access, rectify, port, erase, and confirm that we process your data.
+Learn more about your rights and find out how you can exercise your rights by visiting our iPhone, Android and KaiOS articles in our Help Center.
+In certain circumstances, you also have the right to object to and to restrict the processing of your personal data.
+Our Privacy Policy provides information about how we share data with third parties.
+To request more information about our data practices, click here.

+The data controller responsible for your information is WhatsApp Inc. To contact the Data Protection Officer for WhatsApp Inc., click here.
+You also have the right to petition the Brazilian Data Protection Authority (“DPA”) by contacting the DPA directly.

+This Notice takes effect on the LGPD’s effective date.

 WHATSAPP INC., THE EU-U.S. PRIVACY SHIELD AND THE SWISS-U.S. PRIVACY SHIELD